 · Co-Mingled (Mixed Items): Aluminum food and beverage cans, bi-metal, steel, or tin cans, glass bottles, jars (green, Brown, clear) plastic containers (# containers, but no paper bags).
 To prepare these items, please empty and rinse, clean thoroughly, remove lids and flatten when possible.

 · Newspaper: Anything that comes as part of the newspaper can be accepted for recycling.
 This includes inserts, glossy coupons, and the comic section.
 Also, magazines and paperback books are accepted.
-To prepare, tie bundles or put in paper (grocery) bags.
-Bundles should not weigh over 30 pounds.
-Place bags or bundles next to or on top of recycling bins.
+Place directly into recycling bin with co-mingled items.

 Commercial and institutional establishments are required to set up recycling at their locations and provide annual reports to the township secretary.
 Reports can be obtained from the collection company that your establishment decided to recycle with.

 We are very pleased to announce that we have an approved compost site in operation at our Municipal Building.
 At the present time, we accept Leaf Waste, which is leaves, garden residues, shrubbery and tree trimmings, and similar materials.
 You may bring these materials to the Municipal Building during the following hours: Monday – Saturday 7 a.m. – Dusk, but please be sure to place in the correct bins.
 Please make sure that your leaf waste are free of undesirable materials, such as cans and bottles and do not leave the materials in bags.
-Please take your bags home with you.
+Please take your bags home with you, unless using our Biodegradable bags which we provide at the township building.
 During business hours, you must first sign in at the office before dumping.
 Commercial companies must have a written permit and pay a drop-off fee to use the compost site.

 Usable compost mulch is available free of charge throughout the year.
 Please call Township for availability 724-438-6316